n1cfury/takinacissp/domain5.md

 - MAC: Opposite of DAC.
 Using a policy or Hardware/Software component to restrict access

 ## Identity Managemnet
-- SAML
-- LDAP
-- Kerberos
+- Federated Identity Management: applies SSO at a wider scale ranging from cross-organiztional to Internet scale.
+- SAML: An XML based framework for exchanging security information
+- LDAP: A common open protocol for interfacing and querying directory service informaiton provided by network operating systems.
+- Kerberos: Authentication service used to support SSO using symmetric encryption providing mutual authentication of clients and servers

-## More Kerberos related things
+## Kerberos Components
-- Principal:
+- Principal: Client (user) or service
-- Realm:
+- Realm: A logical Kerberos network
-- ticket:
+- ticket: Data authenticating a principal's identity
-- Credentials:
+- Credentials: A ticket and service key
-- KDG:
+- KDC: Key Distribution Center, authenticates principles
-- TGS:
+- TGS: Ticket Granting Service
-- TGT:
+- TGT: Ticket Granting Ticket
-- C/S:
+- C/S: Client Server, regarding communications between the two

+## Attacking Kerberos
+- Kerberoasting
+- Pass the Hash
+- Golden Ticket

 ## Access Control Protocols
 - RADIUS